 Students who are enrolled in Master of Arts and Doctor of Philosophy degree programs in the Department of Anthropology may elect College of Social Sciences specializations in Environmental Science and Policy; Gender, Justice and Environmental Change; Global Urban Studies, International Development; and other graduate specializations.
-Dual degree programs are also possible.
+Dual degree programs are also possible, including special programs for professional doctoral degrees.

-Students who are enrolled in Master of Arts and Doctor of Philosophy degree programs in the Department of Anthropology may elect specializations in Infancy and Early Childhood.
+Študents who are enrolled in Master of Arts and Doctor of Philosophy degree programs in the Department of Anthropology may elect specializations in Infancy and Early Childhood.
 For additional information, refer to the statement on Interdepartmental Graduate Specializations in Infancy and Early Childhood.